kqr/qweyboard/README.md

   has waited long enough without having to type a new syllable first

-* `[ ]` "escape shortcut" to release any grabs and stop producing output. press again to re-enable the qweyboard
+* `[ ]` "escape shortcut" to release any grabs and stop producing output. press again to re-enable the qweyboard (does this require refactoring? probably)

+* `[ ]` make it possible to type X (K+Z) and Q (C+F). might require rethinking
+  the whole layer idea?

-* `[ ]` Backspace should erase last typed syllable?
+* `[ ]` Backspace should

+    1. Clear currently pressed
+    2. Erase last space (?)
+    3. Erase last syllable

+  Requires the qweyboard package to move away from outputting a string...
+  (or possibly outputting something like "Either BackSpace String")

 * `[ ]` include symbols and numbers in layout